-37. For all vulnerable adults enrolled in the Nursing Home Diversion Waiver at the time of referral, the AAA or CCE Lead Agency must contact the Nursing Home Diversion provider as recorded in CIRTS within two hours of receipt of the referral packet.
+39. Regarding individuals enrolled in the PACE at the time of referral, the AAA or CCE Lead Agency must contact the PACE provider as recorded in CIRTS within two hours of receipt of the referral packet.
 Upon confirmation that the vulnerable adult is enrolled with this provider, the referral packet must be faxed or hand-delivered to the provider to protect client confidentiality.
 The name and phone number of a contact person at the CCE Lead Agency must be included in the packet.
-Prior to making the referral to the Nursing Home Diversion Waiver provider, the CCE Lead Agency must ensure, using written and/or verbal information provided by the Department of Children and Families, that the Nursing Home Diversion Waiver provider or their sub-contractor(s) are not suspected or determined to be responsible for the abuse, neglect, or exploitation of the vulnerable adult.

-For high-risk referrals, assurance that crisis-resolving services can be provided within 72 hours (of receipt of referral by the intake entity) must be obtained from the Nursing Home Diversion provider.
-If the Nursing Home Diversion provider is contacted after business hours (including evenings, weekends, and holidays), the provider has 24 hours in which to provide such assurance.
-If assurance is not obtained, the CCE Lead Agency is responsible for assessing the client and providing crisis-resolving services until assurance is provided by the Nursing Home Diversion provider or the crisis is resolved.
-The cost of the crisis-resolving services provided by the CCE Lead Agency while awaiting assurance outside of the allowable delay will be reimbursed by the Nursing Home Diversion provider.
+Prior to making the referral to the PACE provider, the CCE Lead Agency must ensure, using written and/or verbal information provided by DCF, that the PACE provider is not suspected or determined to be responsible for the abuse, neglect, or exploitation of the vulnerable adult.
+For high-risk referrals, assurance that crisis-resolving services can be provided within 72 hours (of receipt of referral by the intake entity) must be obtained from the PACE provider.
+If the PACE provider is contacted after business hours (including evenings, weekends, and holidays), the provider has 24 hours in which to provide such assurance.
+If assurance is not obtained, the CCE Lead Agency is responsible for assessing the client and providing crisis-resolving services until assurance is provided by the PACE provider or the crisis is resolved.

-The CCE Lead Agency will neither serve nor assess Nursing Home Diversion clients who are referred to Nursing Home Diversion providers.
-However, for client tracking purposes, the CCE Lead Agency will create a "Demographic" type assessment in CIRTS that requires only minimal demographic information.
-In addition, for referrals of Nursing Home Diversion clients not served by the CCE Lead Agency, two service entries must be entered in CIRTS using the date-specific method:
+The CCE Lead Agency will neither serve nor assess PACE clients who are referred to the PACE provider.
+For referrals of PACE clients not served by the CCE Lead Agency, two service entries must be made in CIRTS using the date-specific method:

-- Service entry 1: set the Program to "Non-Department of Elder Affairs Program" (NDP); set the service to "Referral/Assistance" (REFE); and set the service date to the date assurance was received from the Nursing Home Diversion provider. - 2.
+- 1. Service entry 1: set the Program to "Non-Department of Elder Affairs Program" (NDP); set the service to "Referral/Assistance" (REFE); and set the service date to the date assurance was received from the PACE provider. - 2.
 Service entry 2: set the Program to "CCE" and set the service to "Case Management" (CM).
-This will allow case managers to bill for the time spent discussing the client with, and transferring the referral packet to, the Nursing Home Diversion provider.
+This will allow case managers to bill for the time spent discussing the client with, and transferring the referral packet to, the PACE provider.

-The CCE Lead Agency is responsible for notifying the ADRC/ARC/AAA of the status of each Nursing Home Diversion referral.
-The ADRC/ARC/AAA must then relay this information via email to the Nursing Home Diversion Waiver contract manager at the Department of Elder Affairs.
+The CCE Lead Agency is responsible for notifying the AAA of the status of each PACE referral, including any difficulties obtaining assurance of services from the PACE provider.
+The AAA must then relay this information via email to the PACE provider contract manager at DOEA.